SU-SWS/ansible-playbooks/README.md

 1. Copy `default.servers` to `inventory/servers`.
 2. Copy `default.server_vars.yml` to the root `ansible-playbooks` directory and name it `server_vars.yml`.
 Populate it with your information.
 3. Run: `ansible-playbook -i inventory/servers server-settings-playbook.yml`

 ## Troubleshooting

 If a task fails, you can re-run the playbook from where it failed with:

 ```
 ansible-playbook -i inventory/[inventory-filename] migration-playbook.yml --tags "[rolename]"
 ```

 You can also add `-v(vvv)` for more debug information.

+If you are on OSX and are having SSL certificate troubles please view: https://docs.ansible.com/ansible/latest/reference_appendices/python_3_support.html

 ## Contribution / Collaboration